apredeus/multi-bacpipe/README.md

 echo "export PATH=~/multi-bacpipe:~/multi-bacpipe/utils:\$PATH" >> ~/.bashrc
 ```

 To install the requirements, use [Bioconda](https://bioconda.github.io/).
 Below are the programs that need to be installed.
-In our experience, it helps to have roary and prokka installed in their own virtual environments.
+In our experience, it's best to have **prokka** and **roary** installed in dedicated virtual environments.
 Management of virtual environments in Bioconda is described [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

 ```bash
 conda install fastqc